peritext/peritext/specification/sections/doc-rcc_model.md

 #### Accessors in string fields

 If ``@res`` is used inside a string field, it will be interpreted as an accessor and resolved.
-If Modulo fails to resolve the assertion, it will leave it as is.
+If Peritext fails to resolve the assertion, it will leave it as is.

 ## Contextualizers' types' description